-- 2.6.1.
+2.6.1.
 All scholarships must be taken up in the year for which they are awarded.
-Should an awardee not be able to commence their study by November in the year of the award, the scholarship will be cancelled. - 2.6.2.
+Should an awardee not be able to commence their study by

+November in the year of the award, the scholarship offer will be withdrawn, the applicant may re-apply for the next Intake.

+- 2.6.2.
 The types of courses available for study under a Scholarship will depend on the applicant's home country government and/or DFAT policy.
 Australia Awards Scholarships may be available for the following types of courses: - i.
-Vocational Education and Training (VET) courses - ii.
-Bachelor degree (undergraduate) courses - iii.
-Master degree courses - iv.
-Doctorate degree (PhD) programs
+Vocational Education and Training (VET) courses; - ii.
+Bachelor's degree (undergraduate) courses; - iii.
+Master's degree courses; and - iv.
+Doctorate degree (PhD) programs - 2.6.3.

-- 2.6.3.
 Australia Awards Scholarships do not support completion of studies already commenced in Australia. - 2.6.4.
-Australia Awards Scholarships do not support study for a lesser degree than one already held by the applicant. - 2.6.5.
-Applicants must read the relevant Country or Regional Profile or check with the nearest DFAT office (or the Managing Contractor's office) to find out what courses are supported by an Australia Award.
+Australia Awards Scholarships do not support study for a lesser degree than one already held by the applicant. - 2.6.5. {A} Applicants must read the relevant Country or Regional Profile or check with the nearest DFAT office (or the Managing Contractor's office) to find out what courses are supported by an Australia Award.
 For example, some Program Areas do not provide scholarships for undergraduate or PhD studies.